 As a business owner, you have a lot on your plate.
-Whether you’ve been in business for decades or you just opened your doors, managing your obligations to ensure long-term financial stability is an important part of the job.
+Whether you’ve been in business for decades or your a small business that just opened your doors, managing your obligations to ensure long-term financial stability is an important part of the job.
 Since energy consumption is one of the biggest overhead costs for businesses of all shapes and sizes, understanding average business electric bills will help prevent your business from overpaying.

 But one size does not fit all.